Sculpt OS version 24.10

 Mobile-OS version

-An early phone variant of Sculpt OS tailored for the PinePhone is available at https://depot.genode.org/genodelabs/image.
+An experimental phone variant of Sculpt OS tailored for the PinePhone is available at https://depot.genode.org/genodelabs/image.
 Information about installing and using this variant are available in the form of a dedicated article at https://genodians.org.

 Preparing a bootable USB stick on Unix